-- (a) The operator shall establish and maintain a flight data monitoring/analysis programme, which shall be integrated in its management system, for aeroplanes with a MCTOM more than 27 000 kg. - (b) The flight data monitoring/analysis programme shall be non-punitive and contain adequate safeguards to protect the source(s) of the data.
+- (a) The operator shall establish and maintain a flight data monitoring/analysis programme, which shall be integrated in its safety management system, for aeroplanes with a MCTOM more than 27 000 kg or for aeroplanes of MCTOM more than 15000kg with MOPSC more than 19 and first issued with an individual C of A on or after 1 January 2027. - (b) The flight data monitoring/analysis programme shall be non-punitive and contain adequate safeguards to protect the source(s) of the data.